amandaguglieri/hackinglife/docs/az-900-exams.md

 - To manage IP address assignments for the private endpoint.
 - To encrypt data traffic between the private endpoint and the Azure service.
 - To ensure the availability and uptime of the private endpoint.
 - To enforce access control rules on inbound and outbound traffic to the private endpoint.
-(Correct)

 #### Question 82: True or False: **Each zone is made up of one or more datacenters equipped with common power, cooling, and networking.**

-- False (Correct)
+- False
-- True (Incorrect)
+- True

 Azure Availability Zones are unique physical locations within an Azure region and offer high availability to protect your applications and data from datacenter failures.
 Each zone is made up of one or more datacenters equipped with **independent** power, cooling, and networking.
 #### Question 83: **What is the maximum number of cloud-only user accounts that can be created in Azure AD?**